USI-MSDE-SA-2023/sa--edoriggio/src/sa/model/index.md

 }

-## Example Scenario
+## Scenario #1

-Quality: _Recoverability_
+Quality: _Testability_

-Scenario: In case of power failure, rebooting the system should take up to 20 seconds.
+Scenario: In the case of a new release being pushed, it must have a code coverage of at least 90% and pass all tests before being deployed.

 ```puml
 @startuml